The 15 Best Budget Hotels in Las Vegas

 Resort Fee: $17 per night.

-4. Best Cheap Hotel for Dining: SLS Las Vegas
+4. Best Cheap Hotel for Dining: Sahara Las Vegas

 Location: The north end of the Strip, which is still in recovery mode long after the Great Recession and feels a bit disconnected from busier parts of the Strip.